-Community Food Advocates partners with youth and youth-based organizations throughout New York City to support and develop the leadership of youth to advocate for equitable food justice policies.
-Through on-going campaigns, including Lunch 4 Learning’s push for universal free school lunch, we partner with youth leaders to elevate their voices, provide opportunities to learn and develop advocacy skills, and support youth leaders to pass on their skills and experiences to their peers.
+Community Food Advocates partners with public schools and youth-based organizations throughout New York City to support and develop youth leaders to advocate for equitable food justice policies.
+Through on-going campaigns, including Lunch 4 Learning’s push for universal free school lunch, we elevate the voice of young people, provide opportunities for youth leaders to develop advocacy skills, and support youth to pass on skills and experiences to their peers.

 Youth Food Advocates

 In fall 2020, we read a New York Times article about school cafeteria workers and how hard the pandemic had been for them.
 We were inspired by all of the extra work that the Office of Food and Nutrition Services (OFNS) cafeteria workers had to do as frontline responders during the pandemic.

 After hearing from guest speaker Donald Nesbit from DC37, YFA Member Ryoko was inspired, “He said one thing that stood out to me in terms of something we might be able to act on, which was that people working in school kitchens don’t get enough appreciation...”
 Since we were approaching Thanksgiving, it was the perfect time to show gratitude.